emirates visa policy

 - Emirates Tourist Visa Policy

-- Visa on arrival in Emirates
+- Visa on arrival in the Emirates

 - Emirates Visa policy for the inadmissible countries